 “Bringing literature into the daily lives of people who may not normally be in that fictional fold is going to be valuable to everybody,” said Daniel Wallace, Creative Writing Program director and professor.

-Users will be able to print a randomized story from a catalog of short stories written by Carolina-based writers, as well as other stories from around the world.
+Users are able to print a randomized story from a catalog of short stories written by Carolina-based writers, as well as other stories from around the world.
 Each story will be printed on eco-friendly paper.

-“This is my first publication, and I think it’s fitting because UNC is definitely where I learned to love writing again,” said senior Caroline Rose Porter, whose short story “Seeing Other People” will make its public debut in the dispensers.
+“This is my first publication, and I think it’s fitting because UNC is definitely where I learned to love writing again,” said Caroline Rose Porter ’19, whose short story “Seeing Other People” will make its public debut in the dispensers.
 “I think it will be really fun to have something here that is enduring through the machine.”

 UNC Press director John Sherer was eager for his organization to be a part of the collaboration.